§ 152.041 REQUIREMENTS FOR PRELIMINARY SUBDIVISION APPLICATIONS.

 (a) The South West Utah Public Health Department, or the state’s Department of Environmental Quality, as applicable, identified herein as the “Culinary Water Authority,” shall review and approve the feasibility of the culinary water system and sources for the subject property.

-1. A binding contract with or shares in Boulder Farmstead Water Company providing one connection for each lot in the subdivision; or
+1. A connection with the Boulder Farmstead Water Company providing service sufficient for each lot in the subdivision; or

-2. Underground water rights available to the applicant as shown by, and on file with, the State Engineer’s office sufficient in amount to provide one single-family culinary water right in an amount no less than one-half (0.5) acre foot to each lot in the proposed subdivision from an approved underground source.
+2. Underground water rights available to the applicant as shown by, and on file with, the State Engineer's office sufficient in amount to provide culinary water to each lot in the proposed subdivision from an approved underground source.

 (c) It shall be the responsibility of the applicant to provide information and materials as required by South West Utah Public Health Department, the State Department of Environmental Quality, State Engineer’s Office and the town, all as determined by the town, necessary to review and approve the feasibility, availability and assurances as required herein for culinary water to each lot in the proposed subdivision.